adahera222/Sun-Dreams/README.txt

 What needs to be done is this.
 Make a Visual Studio project, link hge181/lib/vc for the libraries which should make the the hge.h header file loadable (through properties), disable unicode(also through properties in linker , put to not set), and copy hge.dll to where the executable is output.
 Should work.
 Here are some forums http://relishgames.com/forum/index.php?p=/discussion/5678/linker-error-in-visual-studio-express-2010/p1

 For some reason hgetut02.exe is picked up by my antivirus hence I could not push it for some reason.
 O well not that important.
 If you can find another engine that would be better this 2d one seems kinda old.
+If you can get it to work though push it on back and let me know pronto.
 -Allan